A Practical Guide to Risk Management

 Don’t Make Me Think Revisited (Voices That Matter)

 This is a phenomenal book.
-Written at a basic level, it is valuable for the techie or the lay person looking for best practices in website design.
-The user experience is the focus, with elements of testing, accessibility, usability and layout.
-Krug is often light, funny as well as poignant and informative as he shows the reader key elements of design.
-A must read if you design or have influence of the design of websites.
+Written at a basic level, it is valuable for the techie or the layperson looking for best practices in website design.
+The user experience is the focus, with elements of testing, accessibility, usability, and layout.
+Krug is often light, funny, poignant, and informative as he shows the reader key elements of design.
+A must-read if you design or have an influence on the design of websites.

 DotCom Secrets: The Underground Playbook for Growing Your Company Online

-Let’s start off with the fact that this book serves as an extremely effective infomercial for Click Funnels, the author’s business.
+Let’s start with the fact that this book serves as an extremely effective infomercial for Click Funnels, the author’s business.
 However, that doesn’t matter.
-The information in the book in invaluable and will give you all the info you need to script and plan marketing funnels – online and off.
-A good resource for learning the basics.
+The information in the book is invaluable and will give you all the info you need to script and plan marketing funnels – online and off—a good resource for learning the basics.

 Gems from Warren Buffett – Wit and Wisdom from 34 Years of Letters to Shareholders

 Warren Buffett is a sage in our time.
-This compendium of his wit and sayings culled from annual reports and other public sources is funny, wise and a must read for everyone.
+This compendium of his wit and sayings culled from annual reports and other public sources are funny, wise, and a must-read for everyone.
 You get a true appreciation for a brilliant mind and a wise yet humble soul.

 How I Lost 170 Million Dollars: My Time as #30 at Facebook

-A great read on the challenges and experiences of a start up from someone who lived it.
-Many of the classic issues including the entrepreneurial focus, personality challenges, age tension and growth vs culture are covered.
+A great read on the challenges and experiences of a start-up from someone who lived it.
+The classic issues, including the entrepreneurial focus, personality challenges, age tension, and growth vs. culture, are covered.
 I found myself laughing out loud and nodding throughout.
 Great read.

 How to be a Chief Operating Officer: 16 Disciplines for Success

 As a multi-time COO, I always look for opportunities to get better.
 This is one of the few books on the topic, and I wish I found it earlier.
-Written with a UK bent, it translates well to US businesses.
-The list of questions and 100 day plan are extremely useful.
-A good resource.
+Written with the UK bent, it translates well to US businesses.
+The list of questions and a 100-day plan are handy—a good resource.

 How to Get More Law Firm Clients: Without Losing Time & Money or Getting Screwed By a Marketing Company

-Great for the attorney, accountant or other professional looking for a marketing edge.
+Great for the attorney, accountant, or other professional looking for a marketing edge.
 Andy gets it and provides a good roadmap to follow.
-There’s a lot of work, but the process is straightforward and provides a part to more leads and more clients.
+There’s a lot of work, but the process is straightforward and provides more leads and more clients.
 A great read – and not just for lawyers.